Think you have Rodents?

 Tip: Plant peppermint plants along the walls of your home to repel the rats.

-Here is a useful info sheet from Brisbane City Council: Controlling Rats (brisbane.qld.gov.au)
+Here is a helpful info sheet from Brisbane City Council: Controlling Rats (brisbane.qld.gov.au)

 Common House Mouse